-Spreading around Fortezza Medicea and the Artemio Franchi Stadium, this is one of the largest markets in Tuscany and it is very focused on locals and not geared to tourists.
-This is not necessarily a bad thing since visitors can get a glimpse inside the daily life of one of the most beautiful cities of the world.
-Although you can also find clothes, antiques and any kind of kitchen supplies, the food section here is extensive and very varied: fresh fish, meat, cheese and the most coloured and fragrant fruits and vegetables you will ever see – the Tuscan sun works wonders!
-The market tends to be very crowded and you will probably lost your sense of direction if you are not used to this kind of situations.
+Spreading around Siena’s Fortezza Medicea and the Artemio Franchi Stadium, this is one of the largest markets in Tuscany and it is very focused on local needs.
+This weekly Wednesday market, also called “Mercato dela Lizza” for the area, lets visitors get a glimpse of the daily life of one of the most beautiful cities of the world.
+Although you can also find clothes, antiques and any kind of kitchen supplies, the food section here is extensive and very varied: fresh fish, meat, cheese and the most colourful and fragrant fruits and vegetables you will ever see – the Tuscan sun works wonders!
+The market tends to be very crowded and you will probably loose your way if you are not used to these kinds of things.
 Here’s a tip: be clever and follow the old ladies pulling their groceries carts as they are probably headed to the best butcher or fruit seller in town.
-It could be considered stalking, but at least you will eat the best meat on the market for dinner!
+It could be considered stalking, but on the upside you’ll have a great dinner!

-The Antiques market takes place in piazza Mercato on the third Sunday of every month selling old items, second-hand clothing, carpets and antiques.
-It is small, intimate and the majority of the sellers are Italian.
-Some of them also have a warehouse to visit if you are very interested in buying or repairing something in particular.
-But since we really love food here, you will also find stands with local produce, fruit jams and any type of street food.
+The Antique market in Siena takes place in piazza Mercato on the third Sunday of every month.
+Vendors here sell a range of old items, second-hand clothing, carpets and antiques.
+This is a small market where the vendors bring out the best stuff from their warehouses, but often you can ask about other items if you are very interested in buying or repairing something in particular.
+You will also find stands with local produce, jams and street food.